TJHeuvel/rival-doc/Samples/StressTestSample/overview.md

 # StressTest Sample - Overview

-The character in this sample is very close to the default code-generated character, with the exception that it has options to turn on and off certain features.
+The character in this sample is very close to the standard characters, with the exception that it has options to turn on and off certain features.

 `StressTestManager` handles all the rest of the logic in this sample.
 Here are the various options:
 - **Spawn button**: spawns characters